We want to know about your experience with the parks and green spaces in Southwest Springfield!

 Springfield Parks and Greenspaces

 Located at 1615 Woodward Avenue, Springfield, OH, this park is our organization’s prototype.
 As the pride and joy of a close-knit mixed-income neighborhood, residents take a great responsibility in overlooking this park and building community across multiple generations.
+This park has a basketball court with a mural, a House of Knowledge with hand-crafted art, frisbee golf, two benches, extensive landscaping, and six newly planted trees.
+The park also features an Ohio Historical Marker honoring Sully Jaymes for his trailblazing efforts and illustrious accomplishments as an attorney and civil rights leader.

 Grand Avenue Family Park